Actindo-AG/Documentation/Core1Platform/UsingCore1/03_GeneralUIFunctions.md

 # Use general user interface functions

-The *Actindo Core1 Platform* has general user interface functions that are available independently of the module/plugin, with which you are currently working.
+The *Actindo Core1 Platform* has general user interface functions that are available independently of the module/plugin with which you are currently working.

 ## Expand &frasl; collapse navigation menu
-You can collapse the navigation menu, if you have not enough space in the workplace to work comfortably.
+You can collapse the navigation menu if you have not enough space in the workplace to work comfortably.

 #### Prerequisites
-- You are logged in to the *Actindo Core1 Platform*.
+You are logged in to the *Actindo Core1 Platform*.

 #### Procedure